-Lakewatch has several important objectives, one of which is to document and interpret water quality in Alberta Lakes.
-Equally important is educating lake users about their aquatic environment, encouraging public involvement in lake management, and facilitating cooperation and partnerships between aquatic scientists and lake users.
+Lakewatch has several important objectives, one of which is to collect and interpret water quality on Alberta Lakes.
+Equally important is educating lake users about their aquatic environment, encouraging public involvement in lake management, and facilitating cooperation and partnerships between government, the scientific community and lake users.
 Lakewatch Reports are designed to summarize basic lake data in understandable terms for a lay audience, and are not meant to be a complete synopsis of information about specific lakes.
-Substantial additional information is generally available on the lakes that have participated in Lakewatch and readers requiring more information are encouraged to seek these.
+Additional information is usually available for lakes that have been included in Lakewatch and readers requiring more information are encouraged to seek these sources.